masaiful/11/posts/2021/what-do-we-really-learn.md

 ---

 Via CO.
-Succinct and appropriate for a gamut of events (like attempted insurrections carried out by "The Best People.")
+Succinct and appropriate for a gamut of events.

 /misc/w/what-do-we-learn.mp4